nirajkarki12/weds/README.md

 # The Wed Works
-Use database db.sql, Create one and import
+Create database and import db.sql on it

-User MD5 password
+## Use MD5 password